Coyenn/truffle/README.md

 ```

 CI runs fmt, clippy, and tests on every push or pull request.
 Tagged releases additionally build and upload platform-specific archives.

+## Authentication

+Set the `TRUFFLE_API_KEY` environment variable with your Roblox Open Cloud API key.
+You can get one from the [Creator Dashboard](https://create.roblox.com/credentials).

+The following permissions are required:
+- `asset:read`
+- `asset:write`

+Make sure that your API key is under the Creator (user or group) that you've defined in `truffle.toml`.